 Currently it is unclear which products are captured by the PRIPs regulation’s scope.
+Insurance Europe, however, wants to underline life insurance products for which the insurer bears the investment risk, including profit sharing, do not have the characteristics of a PRIP and therefore should not be in the PRIPs regulation’s scope.

-Traditional life insurance products including profit sharing, ie products where the investment risk is borne by the insurer, do not have the characteristics of a PRIP.
-The earnings gained by the policyholder bear no direct relationship with investment risk.
-In fact, the policyholder is protected by the insurer against the risk of loss upon the expiry of the insurance contract or upon certain contractually agreed insured events.
-Additionally, disclosures rules in the Solvency II regulation set down the information requirements for these products.
+The earnings of such products gained by the policyholder bear no direct relationship with investment risk and, in fact, the policyholder is protected by the insurer against the risk of loss upon the expiry of the insurance contract or upon certain contractually agreed insured events.
+Moreover, disclosures rules in the Solvency II regulation set down the information requirements for these products; additional information requirements would not benefit the policyholder.

-Insurance Europe advocates only including those products linked with investment risk, ie products as defined in Annex II, part III of Directive 2009/138/EC.*
+Insurance Europe advocates only including life insurance products where the insurer bears the investment risk.*